 Hitch, Frame, and Deck

 Repairing Structural Defects

 If any structural defect is found, the fault must be corrected before further use of the vehicle.
 To continue usage could endanger the semitrailer, its load, personnel, traffic, and properties.
-Inspect the deck daily for broken or missing planks or missing attachments.
 Replace any defective parts promptly.